seir-flex/unit-2-lab-express-mongo-giphy/readme.md

 #### Add A React Front End

-Try building out a React front end that reproduces the current functionaliy built in jQuery.
+Try building out a React front end that reproduces the current functionality built in jQuery.

 ## Plagiarism